-TECHNOLOGY CENTER OF DUPAGE
+TECHNOLOGY CENTER OF DUPAGE (TCD)

 All TCD students will be provided transportation to and from TCD.
 All TCD students must check in with the Door #28/29 supervisor prior to departure for attendance purposes.
+All students must present their I.D. to board the bus and enter TCD.

 Students who possess a Glenbard North Parking Pass have the opportunity to drive themselves to TCD.
-Paperwork must be completed and approved through the deans' office to receive permission to drive to TCD.
+Paperwork must be completed and approved through the deans' office at Glenbard North High School and the dean's office at TCD to receive permission to drive to TCD.
 Students who are approved to drive to TCD may only drive themselves.
-All students must present their I.D. to board the bus and enter TCD.
 All school rules apply.
+Students who violate the school rules and transportation expectations will be subject to disciplinary consequences, which may include a revocation of driving privileges to TCD.